 PG&E turns down San Francisco's $2.5 bln offer to buy assets

-Oct 11 (Reuters) - PG&E Corp PCG.N rejected a $2.5 billion offer from San Francisco to buy the bankrupt Californian company's power lines and other infrastructure within the city, citing the offer was inadequate.
+Oct 11 (Reuters) - PG&E Corp PCG.N rejected a $2.5 billion offer from San Francisco to buy the bankrupt Californian company's power lines and other infrastructure within the city, calling the offer inadequate.

-San Francisco's offer significantly undervalued its assets and a deal wouldn't be in the best interest of its customers, PG&E Chief Executive Officer Bill Johnson wrote in a letter, dated October 7, to San Francisco Mayor London Breed.
+The offer significantly undervalued the assets and a deal would not be in the best interest of the company's customers, PG&E's chief executive officer, Bill Johnson, wrote in a letter to San Francisco Mayor London Breed and City Attorney Dennis Herrera.

-The company's financing strategy to emerge from bankruptcy did not include selling off company assets, Johnson said in the letter.
+The company's financing strategy to emerge from bankruptcy did not include selling off company assets, Johnson said in the letter, which was dated Oct.
+7.

-"Although we cannot accept your offer, we want to clearly communicate that PG&E intends to continue working with the City to best serve the citizens and businesses of San Francisco."
+"Although we cannot accept your offer, we want to clearly communicate that PG&E intends to continue working with the City to best serve the citizens and businesses of San Francisco," Johnson wrote.

-In early September, eight months after the utility sought Chapter 11 bankruptcy protection, San Francisco offered to buy PG&E's assets serving the city.
+San Francisco had made the offer in September, eight months after the utility sought Chapter 11 bankruptcy protection.

+Breed and Herrera responded on Friday by saying that San Francisco would continue to pursue the acquisition of PG&E's electrical assets.
+They said in a statement that arguments made by the company on the proposal were "inconsistent" with the comprehensive analysis done by the city and its financial advisers.

+"We aren't surprised by PG&E's response so far," the two officials said.
+"We're also not giving up.
+Now more than ever, it is clear that we must take back control of San Francisco's electric service and achieve energy independence."

 ((ShantiS.Nair@thomsonreuters.com; +1 646 223 8780 Ext: 7208;))